enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-control.md

 }
 ```

 **NOTE:** When the package move into stable release there will be a solution to this so that we can create a cshtml-file in a folder outside the package but that does not force the creation of a custom theme.
+From Beta7 onwards it's possible to create the a shared view without having to create a Theme.

+Add the following folder: `App_Plugins/NewsletterStudioExtensions/Views/Control`and put the `customhtml.cshtml` file in this folder.
+This will be used no matter what theme that is currently in use.
+To override the controls rendering for a given theme, see the instructions for how to work with [Themes](../concepts/themes.md).

 The new control icon should now appear in the toolbox in the backoffice.
 And you should be able to drag it into the content of the email.